Now with Garmin integration (Beta)

 See what's shipping next on the Pace It roadmap

 Pace-at-effort trends show how your running pace improves at the same heart rate over time.
-Instead of just tracking speed, Pace It analyses how efficiently you run at different effort levels (heart rate zones).
+Instead of just tracking speed, Pace It analyzes how efficiently you run at different effort levels (heart rate zones).

 This helps you answer many critical questions in training such as "am I getting faster at the same effort?", "What is my current 10k or threshold pace?" and "If my fitness has changed, what pace should I train at today?"